 A graduate of Dartmouth College, David Hess majored in Visual Studies and studied with realist wood sculptor Fumio Yoshimura, whose humor and precision made a strong impression on him.
 His large-scale work often explores elements poised precariously on the verge of movement and challenging gravity and physics.
 Among his best-known works is “Bird’s Nest,” an award-winning piece of twisted stainless steel that clings to the brick façade of the American Visionary Art Museum in Baltimore and functions as a balcony.
 His work is also housed in numerous private and public collections, including Thurgood Marshall Airport and Johns Hopkins Hospital.

-Subject to a public meeting and official approval of the Town Council, one of Hess’s public art pieces is now likely to be installed in Chestertown’s Wilmer Park, as well.
+In the not-too-distant future (subject to a public meeting and official approval of the Town Council) one of Hess’s public art pieces will be installed in Chestertown’s Wilmer Park, as well.
 As announced by town officials on January 20, a jury has chosen his proposal for a playscape titled “Broad Reach” to be installed in the park, which fronts the Chester River.
-His design—two large-scale stainless steel pieces inspired by a full sail and a barrel wave and set against two grassy berms—was among a dozen ideas submitted by artists from across the country.
+His design—two large-scale stainless steel pieces inspired by a full sail and a barrel wave and set against two grassy berms—was among 10 ideas submitted by artists from across the country.
 The playscape, defined as “public art activated by play,” is one component of a broad public-art master plan for Chestertown’s riverfront, an initiative funded by the National Endowment for the Arts through its “Our Town” grants.

 The Kohl Gallery show is the first stop on a “Gun Show” tour that also will visit UMBC (University of Maryland Baltimore County), American University, and other higher-ed venues.
 The Gallery, which is located on the first floor of the Gibson Center for the Arts on the Washington College campus, is open Wednesday through Sunday, 1 to 6 p.m.
 “Gun Show” will be on exhibit through March 6, 2015.